roboticslab-uc3m/roboespas/cpp/SpasticMuscleModels/README.md

 6. Open the project in Visual Studio by clicking the button next to *Generate*.
 You may close CMake now.
 7. To compile, select the *Release* configuration, and *x64* platform in the top part of VisualStudio.
 Then click *Compile\Compile solution*.
 8. If the compilation was correct, a new *.dll* file should have appeared in *...roboespas\cpp\SpasticMuscleModels\SpasticMillardMuscleModel\build\Release*.
 It should have appeared a new *.dll* called *SpasticMillardMuscleModel.dll*.
-9. To add the spastic muscle as a plugin, copy the *.dll* file mentioned before inside *<OpenSim installation folder>\Plugins\*.
+9. Copy the *.dll* file mentioned before inside *<OpenSim installation folder>\Plugins\*.
 Restart OpenSim.
+10. To use this plugin:
+    - Launch OpenSim.
-10. To use this plugin, launch OpenSim and click *Tools\User Plugins\SpasticMillardMuscleModel.dll*.
-You should do this before opening the model in OpenSim to be able to use this muscle.
+    - Load the plugin in *Tools\User Plugins\SpasticMillardMuscleModel.dll*.
+You should do this before opening the model in OpenSim to be able to use this muscle in the model.
-11.
+    - Load the model *ROBOESPAS_FLEXION\...SpasticMillard_V?.osim*.
+    - Generate the configuration file for the CMC using *\roboespas\matlab\OpenSimControl\MatlabCode\Principales\Main.m* and executing it until the line ```cmc.run()```, not included.
+This will generate a file inside *...\OpenSimControl\ROBOESPAS_CONTROL\CMC\* called *setupActualCMC.xml*.
+    - Launch the CMC calculations in *Tools\Computed Muscle Control*, click *Load* and select *...\ROBOESPAS_FLEXION\setupActualCMC.xml* configuration file.
+Click Run.
+You can also configure it manually instead of loading a setup file.
+    - Look at the output.
+For example, if you placed a ```cout``` inside the spastic muscle, and you followed the steps correctly you should now see your output in the OpenSim Messages window.